hashicorp/terraform-website/content/source/docs/enterprise/users-teams-organizations/organizations.html.md

 -> **API:** See the [Organizations API](../api/organizations.html).

-You can view and manage an organization's settings by clicking the main "Settings" link in the top navigation bar.
+You can view and manage an organization's settings by clicking the "Settings" link in the top navigation bar.

 ![screenshot: the organization settings page](./images/org-settings.png)